americusmaximus/ImageBox/README.md

 ##### angle
 [Rotate] A floating-point angle for the image rotation.
 Default value is <0> (zero).

+##### axis
+[Flip] An axis for the image flip.
+Possible values are "None, "Horizontal", "Vertical", and "Both".
+Default values is "None".

 ##### color
 [Rotate] A fill color.
 Color can be specified as a name,  ARGB integer, or a HEX value.
 Example: "red", "-65536", "#00ff0000".
 Default value is "Transparent".